MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

    Consultation/work on deployments with inotify solution.

+**Michael Saraga** - SSC DCSB .Data Interchange

+   work on the C implementation in 2019, prepared native packaging and packages for Suse and Redhat distributions.

 **FIXME:** who else should be here: ?

 There was also support and oversight from management in both ECCC and SSC throughout the project.